Remembrance Day Contest

 1. Determination of Winning State or Territory.

-State score = (Total points from logs submitted) divided by (number of licencees in the state or Territory), excluding beacons and repeaters as published in the WIA Callbook for that year.
+State score = (Total points from logs submitted) divided by (number of licencees in the state or Territory excluding beacons and repeaters).
+The Number of Licences are supplied to the manager from the WIA National Office for that year.

 2. Unless otherwise elected by the entrant concerned, the scores of VK0 stations will be credited to VK7, and the scores of VK9 to the mainland call area which is geographically closest.
 Scores of P2, or ZL will not be included in these calculations, although entrants in those areas are eligible for all certificate awards.

-3. Results will be published 90 days after the close of the contest on the W.I.A. website and winners announced in AR magazine as soon as practical.
+3. Results will be published within 90 days after the close of the contest on the W.I.A. website and winners announced in AR magazine as soon as practical.

 15. Contest Awards